A sustainable future needs skilled, knowledgeable and passionate new farmers and gardeners, who understand the earth as a whole.

 The training costs £700 at registration, followed by 24 monthly regular payments of £420.
 You will be able to pay for this, by what you earn on your placement.
 They cover:

 - on farm training – two years

 - seminars – ten weeks, incl. teaching, accommodation and meals

-- portfolio guidance
+- training guidance and info